LelioAD/EQM/about.md

 ---
 layout: page
 title: About
-subtitle: Egalitarian systems | EQM | Egalitarian Political System (EGP)
+subtitle: Egalitarian systems | EQM | Egalitarian Political System
 ---

 # What are egalitarian systems?